 When you maintain the humidity between these ranges, you’ll experience:

 - Greater indoor comfort.
 Excess humidity makes the air feel warmer.
 The human body relies on evapotranspiration to stay cool when it’s warm.
 When there’s too much humidity, perspiration covering the skin doesn’t dry as fast, which makes you feel warmer.

 - You might be able to avoid turning on the cooling system simply by using the dehumidifier during the summer.
 Although air conditioners do dehumidify, it’s a secondary benefit.
 When your humidity level is lower, the system doesn’t have to work as hard to remove the water in the air, which lowers cooling bills.

 - Reduces indoor allergies.
 A whole-house dehumidifier will help any family member with allergies or asthma.
 Dust mites and mold spores proliferate in damp homes and are often triggers for an allergy or asthma attacks.
 Lowering the humidity below 50 percent reduces the viability of these populations indoors, improving air quality.

 - Maintains structural health of home and contents.
 Mold plays a significant role in decomposing anything organic.
 Inside your home, mold feeds on paper, wood, some kinds of insulation, food, and fabrics.
 Mildew is a form of mold that grows on fabric and carries a musty smell.

 Opting for a whole-house dehumidifier is the most convenient and energy efficient choice for homeowners in our region.
-If you’d like to learn more, contact Sherlock Heating & Air Conditioning, providing HVAC services for northern San Diego County.
+If you’d like to learn more, contact Sherlock Plumbing, Heating & Air, providing HVAC services for northern San Diego County.